AKSW/SlideWiki/README.md

 =========
 INSTALLATION GUIDE

 1. Download and extract SlideWiki.zip
+2. Configure Apache
+3. Configure PHP
-2. Create an empty database
+4. Create an empty database
-3. Insert the default styles in the database
+5. Insert the default styles in the database
-4. Configure config.php
+6. Configure config.php